Leh-Ladakh Road Trip

 Distance: Approximately 2,850 km for both routes.

-However, there is good news for all riders !
+However, there is good news for all riders!

 Rohtang Tunnel (Atal Tunnel)

 On 3rd October 2020, The newly constructed Rohtang Tunnel aka the Atal Tunnel was inaugurated by our Hon.
 PM Shri Narendra Modi.
 This tunnel will start from Dhundi (south portal) and ends at Sissu (north portal).
 This 8.8 km long tunnel will reduce the distance between Manali and Keylong by about 46 km.
-The Rohtang tunnel will be one of the longest road tunnels in India built at altitude at 3100 mt.
+The Rohtang tunnel will be one of the longest road tunnels in India built at an altitude of 3100 mt.

 Our route (Mumbai to Leh)